Setting the Right Levels of Assurance for Zero Trust

 Considerations:

-• This could be any factor “something you have (Okta Verify, security key, etc.)”, “something you know (password/secrets)”, or “something you are” (WebAuthn/FIDO2-capable biometric checks like Face/TouchID, etc.)
+• This could be any factor “something you have (Okta Verify, security key, etc.)”, “something you know (password/secrets)”, or “something you are” (WebAuthn/FIDO2-capable biometric checks like face or fingerprint matching)

 • Set re-authentication settings to 30 days